 Hold down main mouse button and drag to reposition the map in the main window.

 Clicking on the print button will open another window containing just the map view.
 To print, choose File from the top left hand side of the browser menu and highlight Print to bring up print options.

 If you require detailed information for routes in a town centre click on the shaded boxes on the main map.
 This will open up town centre plans highlighting local routes and services.
-Bus route numbers and other visitor attractions can be clicked on for more information.

 To view operator details and timetables for a specific route, please click on the relevant service number on the map.